 Make sure to hike Gradinata Normanna (yep, it can be a little trek but well worth it for the views) and grab a bite to eat in the old caverns of Peperusko who create an epic charcuterie board.

-Also, you can easily pair Castelmezzano with a visit to nearby Matera (about 70-minute drive), too.
+Also, you can easily pair Castelmezzano with a visit to nearby Matera (about a 70-minute drive), too.